emory-cs-infovis-master/bar-chart/README.md

 ![fig-14.png](figures/fig-14.png)

-An example of how the labels should be laid out in the vertical bar chart.
+An example of how the labels should be laid out in the horizontal bar chart.

 ### Acknowledgements: